2 What is a Cookie?

 You can set your browser to reject cookies if you do not want us to put cookies on your system.

-If you have any questions about cookies please contact us.
+If you have any questions about cookies feel free to get in touch.